|Year:||2nd season at Pacific in 2019-20|

 |Previous College:||Nebraska (2013)|

-Moore joined the Pacific women's basketball staff in the fall of 2018.
+Moore joined the Pacific women's basketball staff in the fall of 2018 as an assistant coach.

 Moore will be actively involved with recruiting, scouting, game preparation and video coordination.
 She will also be highly involved with Summer Camps and women's basketball alumni relations.
 The former professional and collegiate guard will play a big role in helping develop Pacific's perimeter players.